 - Having good communication with your dentist or hygienist

 Besides relieving dental anxiety; some studies suggest that due to its anti-inflammatory properties CBD oil may be used for some dental pain, which can be caused by inflammation.
-Research on this is still new, and although we are excited about helping our patients manage dental pain; we are waiting to hear more before fully recommending.
+Research on this is still new, and although we are excited about helping our patients manage dental pain; we are waiting to hear more before fully recommended.

-Like any medication there can be risks and side effects associated with taking CBD.
+Like any medication, there can be risks and side effects associated with taking CBD.
 It may also negatively interact with other medications or health problems that individuals may have.
 Consult your family doctor before using CBD oil.
 The dosage amount is particularly important and should be carefully advised.

 If you suffer from dental anxiety be sure to check out our recent blog post on how to help manage it.